Remiii/mydevelopmentmethodologies/Cheat-sheet_Labels.md

 # All the labels for tasks

-## Tasks/Issues/Backlogs
+## Labels Issues

-There are to kind of tags in tasks/issues/backlogs : 'type' and 'priority'.
-Each issu can have one priority and one or more types.
+There are 3 kind of tags in 'GitHub Issues': 'scrum', 'priority' and 'type.
+Each issue can have one scrum state, one priority and one or more types.

 ### Scrum